 Casey Hanson joined Friends of Lake Wingra in 2017.
 She graduated from the University of Wisconsin – Madison in 2010 with a bachelor degree in civil and environmental engineering and later received her master of community and regional planning at the University of Oregon, she’s always remained a Badger at heart.
 Many project implementation challenges are not technical but rather institutional, getting the right people at the table together, or successfully collaborating across sectors.
 This sentiment has acted as Casey’s rudder in her work and aspirations.
 She’s also served as a program coordinator for a local government, business, and nonprofit partnership that focused on climate change initiatives in Cambridge, MA.
-She’s also developed surface water management programs for rural communities, conducted a quinquennial statewide Oregon survey about water rates, and was an application coordinator at Epic.
+She’s also developed surface water management programs for rural communities, conducted a quinquennial statewide Oregon survey about water rates, and coordinated project implementations outside of the world of water .
 In her free time, you can find her hiking different parts of the country with her family and enjoying all water activities.
 She also enjoys making homemade ice cream, playing soccer.

 ADVISORS TO THE BOARD